 Amazon has gathered more momentum with its range of laptop deals this year, and as the increased demand for these devices from the pandemic further eases throughout 2022, we may see even more discounts in this category.
 Typically, Amazon has gaming laptops, high-performance ultrabooks and a handful of cheap Chromebooks on offer.
 Hopefully, we might see more mid-range devices priced between £300 and £500 on the shelves by summer 2022.

-With rumours of a new MacBook Air on the way – and considering the latest M1 iPad Air will have been on the shelves for a few months – we expect to see even better prices on Apple devices over Prime Day 2022.
+Also, with the new MacBook Air M2 set to launch in July, we've got a very close eye on discounts on the previous 2020 MacBook Air M1.
+The latest M1 iPad Air and iPad mini have both been on the shelves for a good few months now, so we expect to see even better prices on these Apple devices over Prime Day 2022.

 In general, though, Amazon Prime Day is getting bigger with every passing year, with more variety on the shelves and deeper price cuts.
 That means this year's sale event looks promising already.